Palette from image

 Upload an image to see its dominant colors here.

-Turning a palette into a system
+How do you turn a palette into a color system?

 A raw palette is a starting point, not a finished system.
 Once you have your colors, a few steps make them usable: